How to Add Event List in WordPress (Step-by-Step Guide with Eventin)

 - Select the Calendar Event, Category, and others that you would like to view.

-- Click “Generate” or “Get Script” to get shortcode
+- Click “Generate” or “Get Script” to get the shortcode

 - Copy and paste into the page (guide below).